CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thewizardsunlimited.md

 >
 > **Clarification:** For emphasis, a value used during play is often provided both in a card’s text and in another place on the same card.
 For example, a character’s corruption check modification is stated both in the text and the lower right corner of the character’s card.
 >
 > **Note:** Each starter deck has a small pack of cards called a fixed set.
 There are 5 fixed sets in all.
 One appears randomly in each starter deck.
-The top facing card of all fixed sets is Gates of Morning.
->
-> A fixed set is included in each starter deck to make a starter deck playable without any other cards.
+The top facing card of all fixed sets is Gates of Morning.<br>&ensp;A fixed set is included in each starter deck to make a starter deck playable without any other cards.

 {: .text-center }
 ![](/assets/images/cardsanddecks.svg)